 Every adult needs an advance directive for health care (AD).
+Ideally, this includes both a Living Will and a Durable Power of Attorney, or Health Proxy.
 Regardless of age and health status, we never know when some kind of an event might leave us unable to speak for ourselves.
-If people are not able to make or communicate decisions about their desired medical care, a written record of their health care wishes is invaluable.
-This includes both living wills and durable power of attorney… FOR MORE
+A previously written record of a person’s health care wishes is invaluable if that person is not able to make or communicate decisions about his or her desired medical care.

 Durable Power of Attorney

 The second part of the Advance Directive is often referred to as the Durable Power of Attorney for Health Care.
 It can also be referred to as Health Care Proxy, Agent, Surrogate or Representative.
 It provides the designation of someone who will be able to make decisions regarding your health care if you are unable to speak for yourself due to illness or incapacitation.
 Hopefully you will choose a person whom you trust to go to bat for you and express exactly what your wishes are when you are not able.